cavetownie/CTFSetup/README.md

 # CTFSetup
-Stuffs.. for.. ctf'ing - "Don't hack - play the CTF"
+"Don't hack, Play the CTF"

 Q: There's an erro-